kauffecup/HangsDB/README.md

 HangsDB
 =======
 Gulp, and Forever, all need to be installed globally (`npm install ____ -g`).
 Install those, then run an `npm install`.

-Once you're all set to start and run you do `npm run start`
+Once you're all set to start and run you do `npm run build` and `npm run start`.

-Also make sure that there's a directory named `js` in the public folder before you run `npm run start`.
-It isn't source controlled because we're ignoring the `bundle.js` output from browserify.
+Or if you're in dev town, simply do `npm run dev`.